Yar-ua/auction/README.md

 - initialise Database: rake db:create, rake db:migrate, you can create seeds if you need (rake db:seed)

 Testing:
-- ActionMailer setted to send the confirmation e-mail via SMTP to localhost:1025.
-- Before the testing you must install and start mailcatcher (for testing authentication).
+- ActionMailer must be initialised for test auth comfirmation by email.
+API configured to send the confirmation e-mail via SMTP to localhost:1025, mailcatcher will catch email in development and test mode.
+Before the testing you must install and start mailcatcher (for testing authentication).
 See https://mailcatcher.me/

+///
+When you send reauest for creeting lot or other you must set header Content-type: application/json